In the Rehabilitation, Reintegration & Recovery space

 Stressful Childhood – Trauma like sexual or physical abuse, neglected childhood, parents getting separated or divorced, lost or separated from parents, alcoholic parents or caregivers can often aid in developing BPD in a person.

-In the past, Borderline Personality Disorder diagnosis and treatment were not available as there was no proved or effective remedy present.
+In the past, Borderline Personality Disorder diagnosis and treatment were not available as there was no proven or effective remedy present, and neither there were enough treatment facilities for borderline personality disorder.
 But now Borderline Personality Disorder treatment and management is possible.
 The healing process in BPD is a matter of breaking the dysfunctional patterns of feeling, thinking, and behaving which are primarily caused by distress.
 However, BPD may require patients to take lifelong treatment similar to any chronic condition.

 Due to the difficulties in diagnosing BPD, it is often underdiagnosed or misdiagnosed.
 As BPD shares common symptoms with several other mental illnesses, your doctor will need to rule these out before being able to make a BPD diagnosis.
 A licensed mental health professional, such as a borderline personality disorder psychiatrist or psychologist can diagnose borderline personality disorder through a: